 The education level of Miami Beach ranks among the highest in the nation.
 Of the 25-and-older adult population in Miami Beach, 43.24% have at least a bachelor's degree.
 The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The per capita income in Miami Beach in 2010 was $43,243, which is wealthy relative to Florida and the nation.
 This equates to an annual income of $172,972 for a family of four.
 However, Miami Beach contains both very wealthy and poor people as well.

 Miami Beach is a very ethnically-diverse city.
 The people who call Miami Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Miami Beach residents report their race to be White, followed by Black or African-American.
 Miami Beach also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 53.52% of the city’s residents.
-Important ancestries of people in Miami Beach include Italian, German, Irish, French , Russian and Polish.
+Important ancestries of people in Miami Beach include German, Irish, French , and Russian.

 Miami Beach also has a high percentage of its population that was born in another country: 52.22%.

 The most common language spoken in Miami Beach is Spanish.
 Other important languages spoken here include English and Portuguese.